-The basal activity score (i.e. prior to analgesic and venom administration) was no significantly different between groups of mice used in the different assays, so the basal mean for 60 mice was calculated as a reference value, which is indicated with a horizontal dotted line in Fig. 2.
+The basal activity score (i.e. prior to analgesic and venom administration) was not significantly different between groups of mice used in the different assays, so the basal mean for 60 mice was calculated as a reference value, which is indicated with a horizontal dotted line in Fig. 2.
 This value was 19 ± 4 head movements during 30 s.
 Nevertheless, the statistical analysis was carried out with the basal values for each experiment.

 B. asper venom administration significantly decreased the head movements in control mice over the duration of the tests for edema-forming, myotoxic and lethal activities (see Fig 2B, 2C y 2D for p values).
 However, in the hemorrhagic activity assay, the head movements significantly decreased 2 h after B. asper venom administration (p < 0.05), but not at 30 and 90 min (Fig 2A).

-The treatment with both analgesics reversed the decrease in head movements induced by the administration of B. asper venom in some time points in the different assays, especially when testing the edema-forming, myotoxic and lethal activities (Fig. 2B, 2C, 3C).
+Treatment with both analgesics reversed the decrease in head movements induced by administration of B. asper venom in some time points in the different assays, especially when testing the edema-forming, myotoxic and lethal activities (Fig. 2B, 2C, 3C).
 For example, morphine and tramadol significantly increased the head movements as compared to venom control over the duration of the lethality and myotoxic activity assays (see Fig 2C y 2D for p values).
 In the edema-forming activity assay, the effect of morphine and tramadol was observed during the first 2 h (see Fig 2B for p values).
 In the hemorrhagic activity assay, morphine, but not tramadol, significantly increased the head movement as compared to control at 2 h (p < 0.01) (Fig. 2A).

 Locomotor Activity